Silver-studded blue butterflies: Can you help?

 When to look?

-The usual flight period of the silver-studded blue is late May /early June to the end of July.
-Numbers tend to peak at the end of June into early July.
+The main flight period of the silver-studded blue is June and July, but adults can appear in late May and be seen into August.
 These dates can fluctuate depending on where in the country you are and on the weather in the build-up to the summer’s emergence.

 If you see a blue butterfly on heathland, is it definitely a silver-studded blue?